No, you shouldn’t cancel your colonoscopy based on ‘landmark’ study

-Dr. Vemulapalli earned her medical degree at Kakatiya Medical College in India.
-She completed an internal medicine residency at Chicago’s Louis A. Weiss Memorial Hospital, a clinical nutrition fellowship at University of Chicago Hospital, and a gastroenterology/hepatology fellowship at UT Southwestern.
+Dr. Vemulapalli earned her medical degree at Kakatiya Medical College in India and completed a residency in internal medicine at Chicago’s Louis A. Weiss Memorial Hospital.
+She received advanced training through a clinical nutrition fellowship at the University of Chicago Hospital and a gastroenterology and hepatology fellowship at UT Southwestern.

-She serves as an ad hoc reviewer for Nutrition and Dietetics and the European Journal of Gastroenterology and Hepatology, among other publications.
+Her research interests include small bowel imaging, double balloon enteroscopy, autoimmune gastritis, and colon cancer.
+She serves as an ad hoc reviewer for Nutrition and Dietetics, Gastrointestinal Endoscopy, European Journal of Gastroenterology and Hepatology, Journal of Investigative Medicine, and ACG Case Reports.

-Dr. Vemulapalli was included in D Magazine's Best Doctors list for 2018.
+Dr. Vemulapalli has been included in D Magazine's Best Doctors list every year since 2018, and she is one of Becker’s Healthcare’s 10 Gastroenterologists to Know for 2021.

 Dr. Vemulapalli’s areas of expertise include IBS, gastrointestinal (GI) bleeding and tumors, ulcers, constipation, celiac disease, short bowel syndrome, and hereditary GI cancer syndromes.